-Insights from tradies in Australia, NZ and the UK
+Insights from tradespeople in Australia, NZ and the UK

-Recently, we took the pulse of more than 300 trade business owners across Australia, New Zealand and the United Kingdom, to see how COVID-19 is affecting tradies at the coalface.
+We've taken the pulse of more than 460 trade business owners across Australia, New Zealand and the United Kingdom, to see how COVID-19 is affecting tradespeople at the coalface.

-Let’s take a look at Tradify’s Pulse Survey findings, broken down by country, so you can see how your business stacks up against other trades businesses in your local area.
+Let’s take a look at the Pulse Report findings, broken down by country, so you can see how your business stacks up against other trades businesses in your local area.

-The Australian Federal Government recently released its latest budget, and unfortunately, it paints a pretty bleak picture – we’re looking at the largest budget deficit since World War II.
+The Australian Federal Government recently released its latest budget, and unfortunately, it paints a pretty bleak picture – they're looking at the largest budget deficit since World War II.

-But despite this grim news, the perceived impact of the pandemic on Aussie trades businesses is relatively low.
-Government actions pre-COVID to stimulate spending on new builds and renovations have helped, with only 35% of Aussie tradies saying that COVID-19 has had a moderate to high impact on their business.
+Despite this grim news, the perceived impact of the pandemic on Aussie trades businesses was relatively low.
+Government actions pre-COVID-19 to stimulate spending on new builds and renovations have helped, with only 35% of Aussie tradies saying that COVID-19 has had a moderate to high impact on their business.
 The majority of those are either located in hard-hit Victoria or in the HVAC industry.

 So far, the impact of COVID-19 on most Australian trade businesses doesn’t seem to have been as bad as initially feared, with the volume of quotes, invoices and jobs booked almost back to pre-pandemic levels, according to Tradify usage data.

-“It’s been great to see Australians spend their money at home rather than scooting off to some other world destination like Bali,” says one survey respondent, a Queensland plumber.
+“It’s been great to see Australians spend their money at home rather than scooting off to some other world destination like Bali,” says one survey participant, a Queensland plumber.

-However, there are still fears of a downturn in 2020/21 as the current pipeline of jobs is completed, and some trade businesses are already feeling the full brunt of COVID-19.
+However, there are still fears of a downturn as the current pipeline of jobs is completed, and some trade businesses are already feeling the full brunt of COVID-19.

-“Lockdown brought in no work, and after lockdown, there were some cancellations on reno jobs…I’m more worried about the effect COVID-19 will have next year,” says another respondent, a builder from Victoria.
+“Lockdown brought in no work, and after lockdown, there were some cancellations on reno jobs…I’m more worried about the effect COVID-19 will have next year,” says another participant, a builder from Victoria.

-However, the New Zealand economy appears to have bounced back quicker and stronger post-lockdown, with many trades businesses already back to pre-COVID quote, invoice and job activity levels (as indicated by Tradify’s usage data).
+However, the New Zealand economy appears to have bounced back quicker and stronger post-lockdown, with many trades businesses already back to pre-COVID-19 quote, invoice and job activity levels (as indicated by Tradify usage data).

 “We just weren’t able to work at all during COVID.
 When we came out of the lockdown, a lot of work came in, so we had to manage the volume,” adds an Auckland-based home maintenance business.